kristerhedfors/bombervibe/README.md

 **Example Strategies:**

 - **Aggressive**: "Chase opponents relentlessly.
-Place bombs to trap enemies.
-Take risks for kills."
+Drop bombs and move away immediately.
+Trap enemies in corners."
 - **Defensive**: "Avoid danger.
 Clear blocks slowly.
+Always keep escape routes open.
 Only engage when safe."
 - **Territorial**: "Control the center.
-Create bomb patterns to dominate space."
+Drop bombs and walk through them to safety.
+Dominate key areas."
 - **Opportunistic**: "Wait for enemies to fight.
 Strike when they're vulnerable.
-Play smart."
+Use your escape mobility wisely."

+**Pro Tip**: Since you can walk through bombs, drop a bomb then immediately move away to safety!

 Edit prompts in the corner text boxes and they'll save automatically to localStorage.